dddrrreee/cs49n-19spr/labs/2-hello/README.md

 ## Hello r/pi.

 As you've probably discovered, debugging without even `printf` is a hassle.
-Before we do a bunch of devices, let's first get `printf` working so that it's a bit easier.
+Before we do a bunch of devices, today's lab first gets `printf` working so that it's a bit easier.

+For historical reasons we call `printf` `printk` since it's running at privileged level --- in that errors crash the machine versus causing a segmentation fault --- and our implementation isn't quite `printf`.

-Doing so will involve a few steps.
+Getting `printk` setup will involve doing a few steps.
 The big picture:
   1. Setup and compile the new `libpi`.
   2. Write a GPIO function that `printk` needs.
-(For historical reasons we call `printf` `printk` since it's running at privileged level and isn't quite `printf`.
   3. Compile and run `hello` in today's lab (`2-hello/hello`).
   4. Profit.

 As a bonus these steps will re-enforce using Makefiles and standard Unix commands.
 Especially:
  1. If you can't find a file, try to find it using `ls`, `find`, etc.
- 2. If your editor supports it, use tags.
+ 2. Related: If your editor supports it, use tags.
+This allows you to simply type a command sequence and jump to the function's or variable's definition.
- 3. Get used to working in multiple directories: I would strongly strongly encourage you to make things much easier by having two terminal windows up side by side  so you can easily operate in mutiple contexts.
+ 3. Get used to working in multiple directories: I would strongly, strongly encourage you to make doing so much easier by having two terminal windows up side by side so you can easily operate in multiple contexts.

-#### Checkoff:
+#### Check-off:

 Show:
  1. That you wrote cross-checked your `gpio_set_function`.